sarahmwiser/react-app-design/week2/CRA/README.md

 ### State

-React state introduces a mutable data structure.

-These stateful values get instantiated in a React component as so called state, can be passed with props as vehicle down to child components, but can also get mutated by using a function to modify the state.
-When a state gets mutated, the component with the state and all child components will re-render.

-Both concepts, props and state, have clear defined purposes: While props are used to pass information down the component hierarchy, state is used to change information over time.
+Both concepts, ```props``` and ```state```, have clear defined purposes: While props are used to pass information down the component hierarchy, state is used to change information over time.

 Functions starting with use are called Hooks. ```useState``` is a built-in Hook provided by React.
 You can find other built-in Hooks in the React API reference.
 You can also write your own Hooks by combining the existing ones.

 By using useState, we are telling React that we want to have a stateful value which changes over time.
 And whenever this stateful value changes, the affected components will re-render to use it.
-React’s method takes an initial state as an argument.

-Furthermore, calling this method will return an array with two entries:
+Calling the useState method will return an array with two entries:

-The fist entry represents the current state.
+ - The fist entry represents the current state.
-The second entry is a function to update this state.
+ - The second entry is a function to update this state.

 ```JS